beckoningstranger/rappelkiste/README.md

 ## Wireframes

 At the outset of this project, the design of the website was desktop first, which is why the emphasis was on creating wireframes for this size format.
-This later changed, but all designs found their way into the final website except for the Contat page which was redesigned at a late stage of development.
+This later changed, but all designs found their way into the final website except for the Contact page which was redesigned at a late stage of development.

 ![Home Wireframe](/assets/documentation-images/home-wireframe.jpg)
 ![Team Wireframe](/assets/documentation-images/team-wireframe.jpg)